Where does the danger of yet another war come from?

 The U.S. has been militarily occupying the southern half of Korea since 1945.
 U.S. warplanes, warships, submarines, troops and military “advisers,” armed with everything from assault rifles to nuclear weapons, are spread all over the world.

-This is the question that should have been on the agenda of the U.N.
-Security Council on Dec.
+This is the question that should have been on the agenda of the United Nations Security Council on Dec.
 22, when its 15 members voted for an even stiffer round of sanctions against the DPRK.
 These sanctions reduce the country’s ability to import refined petroleum products by 90 percent and set a cap on crude oil imports.
-They also mandate the return within 24 months of the estimated 100,000 DPRK citizens working abroad, whose remittances to their home country contribute to the national economy.
+They also mandate the return within 24 months of the estimated 100,000 DPRK citizens working abroad, whose remittances to home contribute to the national economy.

 The DPRK foreign ministry responded to these sanctions, declaring them “an act of war.”
 And rightly so.
 Because attempts to starve and freeze an entire country can be as deadly as shooting.

 The sanctions are timed to hurt the DPRK at the cruelest time of year in this far-northern country.
-The Korean people must be tightening their belts and figuring out how to stave off hunger and frost during the coldest winter months.
+As we write this, Korean people must be tightening their belts and figuring out how to stave off hunger and frost during the coldest winter months.

 How will the sanctions affect the schools in this socialist country, which wiped out illiteracy decades ago and provide every person with a free education?
 How will they affect the hospitals and clinics — where 70 percent of the doctors are women — that give total medical care and regular checkups free to the entire population?